MohammadrezaPourreza/Spider2/Spider2-Text2SQL/README.md

 If your method doesn't require dynamic interaction with the databases, you can make full use of the data in the `databases` and the content in the `documents`.

 If your method requires dynamic interaction with the database, in addition to these, you can use the scripts in the `interface` to interact with the cloud database.

+In addition, if you want to view the data in more detail, you need to register for a BigQuery account.
+Here is a [tutorial].

 ## Data Content and Format